What are the advantages of using QR codes vs barcodes?

 Are QR codes always a better choice?

-QR codes are clearly better than barcodes for many aspects, but there is one kind of item for which barcodes are the best solution: cables.
+In inventory management, QR codes are clearly better than barcodes for many aspects.
+However, there is one kind of item for which barcodes are the best solution: cables.

 Printing or ordering high-quality QR code labels?